 This includes opportunities to work directly with both at-risk individuals and law enforcement officers.
 For example, one neighborhood recently hosted an event designed to foster racial reconciliation between the community and law enforcement.
 For the first part of the evening, officers baked cookies alongside community members and then enjoyed the fruits of their labor while engaging in a panel discussion and open dialogue about race relations in New Haven.
-This generated

-The such a positive response that three more such events have
+This generated such a positive response that three more such events have been planned.

-Community members also participate directly in the callins that are at the core of Project Longevity's "focused deterrence" strategy.
+Community members also participate directly in the callins that are at the core of Project Longevity's "focused and imp deterrence" strategy.
 Those who have been impacted by violence often speak at call-ins, testifying about their pain and impressing upon attendees that the violence must stop.
-In addition, neighborhood residents often participate in "custom notifications," where small teams of both law enforcements are talk directly with one of risk individual, above imposts to the content of the content

-"custom notifications," where small teams of both law enforcement and community members talk directly with an at-risk individual, share important information about his or her exposure to the legal consequences of ongoing violence, and make a plea for peace.
+In addition, neighborhood residents often participate in "custom notifications," where small teams of both law enforcement and community members talk directly with an at-risk individual, share important information about his or her exposure to the legal consequences of ongoing violence, and make a plea for peace.